Bivariate DeepKriging for Large-scale Spatial Interpolation of Wind Fields: Simulation studies

 \subsection{Computation time}

-Based on the same simulation setting we investigate the computational time of \textbf{Biv.DeepKri- ging} compared to \textbf{CoKriging.Mat\'ern} with different number of observations N. We have fully optimized the model and have measured the computation time for the whole process in each case.
-We have also compared \textbf{CoKriging.Mat\'ern} with both of our proposed methods for point prediction as well as interval prediction.
+Based on the same simulation setting we investigate the computational time of BDK compared to CMK with different number of observations N. We have fully optimized the model and have measured the computation time for the whole process in each case.
+We have also compared CMK with both of our proposed methods for point prediction as well as interval prediction.

 Figure \ref{fig:11} shows the comparison results.
-As it can be seen \textbf{Biv.DeepKriging} always outperforms \textbf{CoKriging.Mat\'ern} in computational time hence it is much more scalable when the sample size increases.
-For example, when N = 6400, which is the largest sample size we have considered, it takes more than 23 hours (83,484 seconds) to train the cokriging model, which makes it computational infeasible for larger N. However, for the same data size, \textbf{Biv.DeepKriging} with prediction interval only costs 7.85 minutes (471 seconds) without GPU acceleration and 3.58 minutes (215 seconds) with a Tesla P100 GPU.
+As it can be seen BDK always outperforms CMK in computational time hence it is much more scalable when the sample size increases.
+For example, when N = 6400, which is the largest sample size we have considered, it takes more than 23 hours (83,484 seconds) to train the cokriging model, which makes it computational infeasible for larger N. However, for the same data size, BDK with prediction interval only costs 7.85 minutes (471 seconds) without GPU acceleration and 3.58 minutes (215 seconds) with a Tesla P100 GPU.
 We used the GPU from Ibex a shared computing platform at KAUST.
 For a more powerful GPU, the computational cost will be further reduced.